Two-dimensional electronic spectra from trajectory-based dynamics: pure-state Ehrenfest, spin-mapping, and mean classical path approaches: Conclusion

-The equatorial Ehrenfest approach is able to converge the 2DES spectrum sufficiently well for analysis purposes with just 2,000 trajectories.
-This is true for both of the models we have considered here, which require $\sim 3\times10^8$ force evaluations with this many trajectories (SI, Sec.~S5).
-Recently, a machine learned potential trained on {\em ab initio} data using an equivariant transformer\cite{Vasw2017, Thol2021} architecture was found to generate energies and forces at a rate of 25 configurations per second using the TorchMD-Net package\cite{Pela2024} on a single GPU for a Nile blue chromophore solvated by 175 ethanol molecules (1619 atoms).\cite{Kell2025} Calculating $3\times 10^8$ forces from this machine learned potential would take over a year on a single GPU, but with 24 GPUs the calculation could be completed within 3 weeks.
-Thus, the present equatorial approach, or the mean classical path approximation,\cite{Vegt2013} in conjunction with ongoing advancements in machine learned potentials, could offer a path to fully atomistic simulations of condensed phase 2DES spectra based on {\em ab initio} data.
+We have shown that spectra good enough for analysis purposes can be obtained from just 2,000 equatorial Ehrenfest or mean classical path trajectories (see Fig.~9 and SI, Sec.~S8).
+This is true for both of the models we have considered, which require around $3\times10^8$ pure state force evaluations to reach this level of accuracy (SI, Sec.~S7).
+Recently, a machine learned potential trained on {\em ab initio} data using an equivariant transformer\cite{Vasw2017, Thol2021} architecture was found to generate energies and forces at a rate of 25 configurations per second, using the TorchMD-Net package\cite{Pela2024} on a single GPU, for a Nile blue chromophore solvated by 175 ethanol molecules (1619 atoms).\cite{Kell2025} Calculating $3\times 10^8$ forces from this machine learned potential would take over a year on a single GPU, but with 24 GPUs the calculation could be completed within 3 weeks.
+Thus, either the equatorial Ehrenfest method, or the simpler and cheaper mean classical path approximation, in conjunction with ongoing advancements in machine learned potentials, could offer a path to fully atomistic simulations of condensed phase 2DES spectra based on {\em ab initio} data.

-We have, of course, not entirely eliminated the failures of Ehrenfest dynamics itself.
-The partial introduction of spin mapping variables does not fully satisfy detailed balance and therefore still gives inaccurate peak intensities in the 2DES spectrum at long time delays.
+We have, of course, not been able to eliminate the failures of Ehrenfest dynamics itself.
+Our introduction of spin mapping variables does not fully satisfy detailed balance and therefore still gives inaccurate peak intensities in the 2DES spectrum at long time delays.
 In some systems, this problem could be exacerbated by zero-point energy leakage from high-frequency bath modes when using an initial Wigner distribution for the vibrational bath.
-The failure of Ehrenfest dynamics to satisfy detailed balance could be fixed by replacing the delay time evolution with a method that does, such as MASH.\cite{Rune2023} The zero-point energy leakage from Wigner initial conditions could be addressed by using a variational polaron transformation\cite{Yark1976,Wang2020} to eliminate the high-frequency bath modes from the calculation, as has recently been done in a study of exciton energy transfer in biological light-harvesting complexes.~\cite{Rune2025} We may explore these possibilities in future work.
+The failure of spin mapping to exactly satisfy detailed balance could be fixed by replacing the delay time evolution with a method that does, such as MASH.\cite{Rune2023} The zero-point energy leakage from Wigner initial conditions could be addressed by using a variational polaron transformation\cite{Yark1976,Wang2020} to eliminate the high-frequency bath modes from the calculation, as has recently been done in a study of exciton energy transfer in biological light-harvesting complexes.~\cite{Rune2025} We may explore these possibilities in future work.